gruberdev/local-gitops/README.md

 > ```sh
 >  make
 >  ```
->  which will install the `task` binary for you and execute the command to run this repository's project by itself. <sub>(It might require **sudo**, please read the commands being executed before doing anything with elevated permissions on your work environment.)</sub>
+>  which will install the `task` binary for you and execute the command to run this repository's project by itself.
+>
+><sub>(It might require **sudo**, please read the commands being executed before doing anything with elevated permissions on your work environment.)</sub>

-### Where cluster resources are located
+### Where cluster resources are located?

 > - All PVCs files are configured to be stored in the repository [`storage/`][storage-uri] folder.
 In case you want backup your environment, simply copy these files to another location, and transfer them back when needed.
 > - Local SSL/TLS certificates will be stored under the [`config/tls/`][tls-uri] folder.
 All of them are a part of the `.gitignore` file, in order to avoid being commited to your repository once created.

-### In case you want to reset the environment
+### Can I reset the environment?

-Whenever you want to restart from scratch and create a new cluster, just type `task` again.
+> Whenever you want to restart from scratch and create a new cluster, just type `task` again.
+This process will destroy the previous cluster and create a new from scratch.

 <!---
 > - Metrics monitoring with [Prometheus's Stack][prometheus-url] (Also includes [Grafana][grafana-url])